 How to Tow a Trailer Safely and Avoid Disasters

-Hauling trailers can be dangerous, but for many people in the trades it’s a necessary evil.
-We talked to an expert who’s been in the trailer business for most of his life.
-He gave us some commonsense maintenance tips, great gear suggestions and terrific hauling techniques, all of which should help you keep your trailer on the road and your load on the trailer.
-He even shared his pretrip checklist.
+Hauling trailers can be dangerous, but for many people in the trades it’s necessary.
+We talked to an expert who’s been in the trailer business to learn all of his secrets.

 When asked what is the No. 1 cause of trailer breakdowns and accidents, without hesitating, our trailer expert said, “Bearings.
 People don’t maintain their bearings.”
 Over time, bearing grease breaks down and loses its ability to lubricate and dissipate heat.
 Many manufacturers recommend repacking wheel bearings in grease every year or 10,000 miles, whichever comes first.
 Under-maintained bearings can overheat, eventually causing them to seize, start on fire or separate completely so that the wheel falls off while you’re driving…not good!